Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - an awareness of current issues affecting the industry and its technologies.

 Relevant work experience is a good way of demonstrating a genuine interest in computing and is regarded favourably by employers.
-Gain experience through course-related placements, opportunities to work shadow or a year in industry.
+There are opportunities to do this through course-related placements, work shadowing or a year in industry.

-Software engineers are employed in a range of sectors.
+Software engineers are employed in large companies across a range of sectors, and increasingly in small to medium-sized enterprises (SMEs) too.

 - specialist IT firms - such as IT consultancies, large IT providers, software development, internet providers and training firms; organisations that use IT software, systems and equipment, including retailers, law firms, business intelligence and market research organisations, education providers, the armed forces, the public sector and voluntary sector organisations.